jpbecotte/bridge-agreements/conventions/michaels.md

 - When balancing

 ## When NOT to use
-- Opener is a passed hand.
+- Opener is 3rd or 4th place.
 - Opponents talk in two suits or more.

 ♠♥♦♣